SpiNNakerManchester/spio/modules/hss_multiplexer/README.md

 Jitter optimisation should be set to 'Balanced'.

-The input clock frequency should be set to the frequency of `TXOUTCLK{0,1}`.
-The source should be set to 'Global buffer' to allow the module to be connected to the GTP tile's PLL (which connects via a `BUFIO2`).
+The input clock frequency should be set to the frequency of the external clock driving the GTP tiles.
+The source should be set to 'Global buffer' to allow the module to be connected to the GTP tile's `GTPCLKOUT[0]` pin via a `BUFIO2`.

 ### 2. Output Clock Settings

-As a minimum, outputs at the frequencies required by `TXUSRCLK{0,1}` and `TXUSRCLK2{0,1}` should be selected.
-Both should have a phase of 0 degrees, a 50% duty cycle and drive `BUFG` nets.
+As a minimum, outputs at the frequencies required by `TXUSRCLK` and `TXUSRCLK2` should be selected.
+These should have a phase of 0 degrees, a 50% duty cycle and drive `BUFG` nets.

 ### 3. I/O and Feedback